AI Workshop: learn to build apps with AI →

 • The y coordinate of the starting point

-Make sure the x and y coordinates are included in the canvas size.
+Make sure the x and y coordinates fall within the canvas bounds.

 Styling the text